RL-arch/detector/README.md

 The network needs to stay on and be able to connect to Google to download initial files like model weights.

+## 4 python not found

+When using option 1: change all "python"-mentions to "python3" in the "run.sh" file.
+When using option 2: change all "python"-commands to "python3"

 ## Acknowledgements and model re-training guidance: